hariseldon99/hariseldon99.github.io/MediaServer_notes.md

  * You can also [scrobble](https://www.wired.com/2012/11/richard-jones-scrobbling/) your movies and shows from Jellyfin to trakt with the [Trakt plugin for Jellyfin](https://github.com/jellyfin/jellyfin-plugin-trakt).

 ### Bittorrent thin clients
 The web interface for the [transmission bittorrent client](https://transmissionbt.com/) is a bit basic.
 You can enhance it with a better web interface, or use a client from another machine to connect to it.
 Details are available in the [web site of transmission itself](https://transmissionbt.com/resources/).
-I've tried [transmission web control](https://github.com/ronggang/transmission-web-control/wiki). ~~In addition, I have installed a script that automatically clears completed downloads (once certain sharing criteria are met; these are configurable).
-The script [can be found here](https://gist.github.com/pawelszydlo/e2e1fc424f2c9d306f3a).
-It can be "installed" so that transmission runs it after every torrent downloads completely.
-See [this HOWTO](https://cyberstrikerblog.wordpress.com/2016/04/09/transmission-script-after-download/) for details.~~ (turns out [radarr and sonarr can do this themselves](https://github.com/Sonarr/Sonarr/wiki/Completed-Download-Handling))
+I've tried [transmission web control](https://github.com/ronggang/transmission-web-control/wiki).

 Alternatively, you can try more sophisticated bittorrent clients with more detailed web interfaces.
 Examples are [deluge](https://deluge-torrent.org/) and [qbittorrent](https://www.qbittorrent.org/).
 However, transmission, coded mainly in C/C++, [has the lowest resource usage of all bittorrent clients](https://transmissionbt.com/about/).
 Deluge, coded in python, consumes much more memory.
 Qbittorrent is written in C++, and is, by accounts, pretty lean, although I have not tried it.
 [See this link](https://www.linuxbabe.com/ubuntu/install-qbittorrent-ubuntu-18-04-desktop-server) for headless config for qbittorrent.